Kymorphia/gi-d/README.md

   * Support for other complex memory managed referenced types, structures, and unions.
   * Arrays of any supported type.
   * Supports strv (`char**`) as `string[]` arrays.
-  * Container types are converted between native D dynamic arrays (GArray, GBytes, GByteArray, GPtrArray, GList, GSList).
+  * Container types are converted between native D dynamic arrays (GArray, GByteArray, GPtrArray, GList, GSList).
   * GHashTable parameters and return values are converted between D associative arrays.
   * Support for getting and setting values of GValue and GVariant using templates and native D types.
   * Throws D exceptions for GErrors.